pombreda/lepl/doc-src/download.rst

 .. _manual_install:

-Install With Distutils / setup.py (Python 3 and 2.6)
+Install With Distutils / setup.py

   :ref:`download` and unpack a source package then run::